5T33Z0/Clover-Crate/Desktop_Configs/README.md

 |PciRoot(0x0)/Pci(0x2,0x0)|Intel UHD 630|0300C89B|iGPU is used for computational tasks only.
 |#PciRoot(0x0)/Pci(0x2,0x0)|Intel UHD 630|07009B3E|iGPU is used for driving a display.
 |#PciRoot(0x0)/Pci(0x1C,0x1)/Pci(0x0,0x0)|||For Intel I225-V Network Controller.
 Only required for macOS 10.15 to macOS 11.3.
 Enable the included Kext Patch to make the whole construct work.|

+#### Quirks and Kernel Patches Deviations

+- `KernelPM` &rarr; Not needed if you can disable CFGLock in BIOS.
+- `XhciPortLimit` &rarr; Uncheck for macOS 11.3 and newer.
+Create a USB Port Map instead.
 </details>

 ### 8th and 9th Gen Intel Core i5/i7/i9 Coffee Lake